 From left: Fr.
 Jason Patterson, the Ven.
 Tom Hightower, Pam Cappucci, Fr.
 Aaron Cappucci, the Rt.
 Rev. Bishop Ryan Reed, the Rev. Kerwin Wade, Mr. Doug Cooper (Sr. Warden)

 We welcome you to join us in a warm and friendly setting for true,

 Christ-centered worship.
-We uphold the ancient faith of the Church in
+We maintain the ancient faith of the Church in

-the Anglican tradition, offering traditional Christian values based on the
+the Anglican tradition, upholding traditional Christian values based on the

 Holy Word of God, and are faithful witnesses to the person of Jesus in the

 St. Francis' liturgical standard is the 1928 Book of Common Prayer—a

 document which is orthodox in its expression of the Christian faith based

 on prayers that have been part of catholic worship for 2000 years.